PachamattlaNagaSwathi/Devops_GITHUB_Automation/README.md

 # Devops_GITHUB_Automation

-## Include all steps working with local machine and
-   Remote Machine in GITHUB
+## Include all steps working with local machine and Remote Machine in GitHub